DriedYellowPeach/journal/vim/table_eidt_tricks.md

 Yank in visual block mode is quite simple, you visual select the range and yank it.
 Paste would work in block mode.

 - To extend the space in one cell
-Keep pasting the second column which counts from right to left.
+Keep pasting the second column counted from right to left.
 ```
 +-------+           ------          +-------------------+
 | one   |                           | one two three ?   |